 Australian Institute of Health and Welfare (AIHW) 2022, Physical health of people with mental illness, viewed 2 October 2022, https://www.aihw.gov.au/reports/mental-health-services/physical-health-of-people-with-mental-illness

 Get citations as an Endnote file:

-For example, the 2017–18 National Health Survey (ABS 2018) estimated that there was a strong overlap between physical health and mental health problems.
-People who reported having a mental illness were much more likely to report having a chronic medical condition, and vice versa.
-Females with a mental and/or behavioural condition were more likely to have a physical health comorbidity than males.
+In the 2007 National Survey of Mental Health and Wellbeing, an estimated 3.2 million Australians reported having a mental health condition, and around 60% of these people also reported having a physical health condition.
+This represents an estimated 1.9 million people or 11.7% of adults experiencing both a mental health and a physical health condition (ABS 2008).
+More recently, the 2017–18 National Health Survey (ABS 2018) results indicated there was a strong overlap between physical health and mental health problems – people who reported having a mental illness were more likely to report having a chronic medical condition, and vice versa.
+Females with a mental and/or behavioural condition were more likely to have a physical health comorbidity than their male counterparts.
 The most common chronic conditions reported included back problems, arthritis, and asthma (Table 1).
 See Chronic conditions and multimorbidity for more information.

 Selected chronic condition